-56. As highlighted by the IAIS Application paper on approaches to conduct of business supervision, in addition to complaints, supervisors may use other types or sources of information in addition to complaints.
+- 56. As highlighted by the IAIS Application Paper on Approaches to Conduct of Business Supervision, 24 in addition to complaints, supervisors may use other types or sources of information in addition to complaints.
 Examples could include data from or exchanges with consumer bodies, industry associations, industry or general media, and other conduct of business/customer protection regulatory or supervisory agencies.
-Further sources could be whistle-blowers, court proceedings, or data on general economic and environmental factors impacting on customer behaviour and expectations.

-57. Some supervisors also use mystery shopping to identify potential consumer detriment and help the supervisor understand the way in which the intermediary actually conducts its business with customers.

-58. The monitoring of advertising can also be an important source of information, allowing supervisors to detect violation of conduct of business rules, as well as assisting in identifying changes in business practices and the development of new products.

-59. Market monitoring by the supervisor can provide complementary information to that received as a result of supervisory reporting requirements.
+Further sources could be whistle-blowers, court proceedings, or data on general economic and environmental factors impacting on customer behaviour and expectations. - 57.
+Some supervisors also use mystery shopping to identify potential consumer detriment and help the supervisor understand the way in which the intermediary actually conducts its business with customers. - 58.
+Monitoring advertising can also be an important source of information, allowing supervisors to detect violation of conduct of business rules, as well as assisting in identifying changes in business practices and the development of new products. - 59.
+Market monitoring and thematic reviews by the supervisor can provide complementary information to that received as a result of supervisory reporting requirements.
 It can help to inform the supervisor on intermediation practices and activity.
 It can also contribute to a better understanding of the market and market trends and, using a forward-looking approach, can help to detect emerging conduct risks at an early stage.